 The receptionist will be available to greet visitors at the main reception at Bankside on the ground floor, both during the day and in the evening.
-Staff will also be present in the Mermaid Court office to greet visitors (all weekdays and some evenings and weekends, depending on the scheduled activities for the building).
+Visitors are welcome (except in taught sessions) as long as the office is informed beforehand, they sign in (and out) and wear a lanyard identifying them as a visitor, abide by the Art Academy rules and do not disturb anyone working.

-Guests are welcome in both Bankside and Mermaid Court (except in taught sessions) as long as the office is informed beforehand, they sign in (and out) and wear a lanyard identifying them as a visitor, abide by the Art Academy rules and do not disturb anyone else who is working there.
+However, it is not permissible for visitors to remain in the common areas for extended periods or to be left unattended.
 Guests are the responsibility of the individual signing them in and should be briefed of the fire evacuation points.

 All visitors to the Academy are recommended to read our safeguarding policy in full, which is publicly accessible via our website.
-A physical copy of Safeguarding - Information for Visitors made available in reception and when all visitors sign in they are reminded of the requirement to adhere to safeguarding policy.
+A physical copy of Safeguarding - Information for Visitors is made available in reception and when all visitors sign in they are reminded of the requirement to adhere to safeguarding policy.
 In order to support this the badges/lanyards that are issued to visitors have a reduced safeguarding statement on the reverse and visitors are asked to confirm that as a minimum they have read this statement as part of signing in as a visitor.